 This method of financing requires legal and financial savvy to set up as numerous legal, financial and tax issues must be navigated.
 For instance, the tax-exempt entity needs to arrange for setting up and running the SPE (a business), raising capital, and negotiating contracts, such as between owners, site host, utility and shared benefits and management of the SPE.
 Additionally, the tax-exempt entity should be prepared to spend time crafting the legal and financial aspects of the chosen business model.
 An in depth discussion of every issue related to this financing model is not possible in this newsletter (or at least not attempted), however, a few of the main considerations are reviewed in the paragraph below.

 Most of the financial issues that must be navigated for this type of financing model relate to the solar Investment Tax Credit (ITC).
 For instance, to make use of tax credits or losses (from depreciation) requires taxpayers with significant taxable income.
 Additionally, passive income investors can only apply the ITC to passive income.
 The “passive activity rules” limit investors who do not “materially” participate in the business activities.
 “At risk limitations” also apply as investors can only claim losses equivalent to their amount of risk in the activity.
 Therefore, unless borrowers are personally liable for loans, “at risk limitations” will prohibit their ability to claim losses from the business activity.
 Securities regulations also must be navigated.
 To reduce the burden of securities compliance a private placement exemption to registration requirements is often sought, however, among other things this limits who can invest and how much such an offering can be conducted.
 Active and passive investor participation is okay.
 For instance, the SPE can pass the benefits of the ITC through to participants, but only if participants have a tax appetite for passive income offsets or to the extent that they materially participate in the business.
-Although the structure appears complicated, once successfully set up, the tax-exempt entity can have predicable discounted pricing, go-green and have the option to purchase the solar system before the PPA or lease ends.
+Although the structure appears complicated, once successfully set up, the tax-exempt entity can have predicable discounted pricing, go-green and have the option to purchase the solar system before the PPA ends.

 2. Non-Profit “Donor” Model